10 Most Common Questions about Coeliac Disease

 - That means coeliacs have to have special oats that are grown/manufactured in a safe way.
 If a product uses oats, the packaging can only state its “gluten free” if the oats been produced in this special way.

-Source of confusion: What do you do when the packaging states “gluten free” but oats is still listed in bold in the ingredients?
-Answer: It’s still safe.
+Common point of confusion: What do you do when the packaging states “gluten free oats” but it’s still listed in bold so looks like an allergen?
+Answer: It’s safe to eat.
 If the product says it’s gluten free, they must be coeliac safe oats.
 So why list it in bold?
 Some people are allergic/intolerant to things like barley or oats, regardless of whether they’re gluten free or not and therefore manufacturers label them in bold.

 (6) What’s the difference between soy sauce & soya?